 MOVE - Get up from your work station for a short stretch or walk to promote blood flow to fatigued muscles every hour.
 It could be as simple as a walk around the office or getting off the elevator one floor early and taking the stairs.
 Move out of the pattern that the work is creating by stretching into the opposite motion.

 ADD IT UP - Keep track of activity and build up to 30 minutes of stretching and exercise daily.
 Vary your tasks (keyboarding, filing, telephone, reading documents etc).

-- Adjust your chair, as above, to support your back and minimize
+- Adjust your chair to support your back and minimize awkward postures.

-- Keep your eyes level within range of the top third of the screen.
-Don’t squint to see the screen- check for glare or enlarge the font.
+- Keep your eyes level within range of the top third of the screen, without needing to squint to see the screen.

-- Keep your work, keyboard, and mouse centred in front of the monitor and close to you, to avoid arching your neck or twisting your body
+- Keep your work, keyboard, and mouse centred in front of the monitor to avoid arching your neck or twisting your body.

-- If you’re working on a computer all day, you may want to limit your computer time at home.
-Choose activities for leisure and recreation that will not continue to stress the same muscles and tendons
+If you’re working on a computer all day, you may want to limit your computer time at home and integrate activities for leisure and recreation that will not continue to stress the same muscles and tendons.

 TALK TO A PHYSIOTHERAPIST - Repetitive strain injuries can be prevented, but if symptoms do occur, early intervention with the assistance of a physiotherapist is the best form of treatment.